webpack/webpack.js.org/content/configuration/resolve.md

 `function`

-A function which decides wheter a request should be cached or not.
+A function which decides whether a request should be cached or not.
 An object is passed to the function with `path` and `request` properties.
 Default:

 ```js
 cachePredicate: function() { return true }